Science-backed magnesium supplements for muscle recovery, performance, and cramping. Includes recommendations for athletes and active individuals.

 Does magnesium help with muscle cramps?

-Yes, strongly.
-Magnesium deficiency is a primary cause of muscle cramps in approximately 30-40% of athletes.
-Supplementing 300-400mg daily reduces cramp frequency and severity significantly within 2-4 weeks in deficient athletes.
-Combine with proper hydration for maximum effect.
+Yes, magnesium is highly effective for muscle cramps when deficiency is present.
+Approximately 30-40% of cramp-prone athletes are magnesium-deficient.
+Supplementing 300-400mg daily reduces cramp frequency and severity significantly within 2-4 weeks in deficient individuals.

 How much magnesium should athletes take?